Healthdirect Free Australian health advice you can count on.

 • are pregnant, breastfeeding or planning a pregnancy

-• make sure your milk substitutes are calcium enriched
+• Make sure your milk substitutes are enriched with calcium.

 Resources and support